cakephp/docs/en/controllers/middleware.rst

     $token = $this->request->getAttribute('csrfToken');

-You can use the whitelisting callback feature for more fine grained control over URLs for which CSRF token check should be done::
+You can use the skip check callback feature for more fine grained control over URLs for which CSRF token check should be done::

     // in src/Application.php